-Swipe through this graphic timeline about the history of the band Kiss, including details about each member’s character, masks, and make-up.
-Find a complete chronology of their albums, music career, and lineup changes from their inception in the seventies until their last show, on December 2023.
+Swipe through this timeline on the history of the band Kiss, including details about each member’s character, masks, and make-up.
+A complete chronology of their albums and lineup changes from their inception in the seventies until their last show, on December 2023.

 Kiss’s career was mainly orchestrated by the band’s only two permanent members: guitarist and lead singer Paul Stanley with bassist and supporting singer, Gene Simmons.
 Along with guitarist Ace Frehley and drummer Peter Criss, they started in New York in 1973, as one of the most recognizable acts in rock history.

 This timeline goes until their Farewell show, “End of the Road World Tour”.
 Their last show was at the Madison Square Garden, New York. on December 2, 2023.

 Now, lest’s dive into the band’s iconic style.

 All of Kiss’s members wore makeup and eccentric costumes, and their shows progressively evolved into more and more spectacular events as their budget allowed.
 They played using striking stage scenarios for their theatric characters, with explosives, fireworks, and other visual devices to offer a true entertainment show.